ProfessorAkram/Unity-Programming/docs/unity-physics-movement.md

 The fields in the Inspector are arranged to help level designers **quickly understand and set up movement**:

 - **Movement mode** — choose whether the object uses velocity or force.
-- **MOVEMENT SETTINGS** - explicity indicates these setting are for movement
+- **MOVEMENT SETTINGS** - explicitly indicates these settings are for movement
-  - **Move on start** — should the object begin moving immediately?
+  - **Move on start** — Should the object begin moving immediately?
   - **Direction** — which way the object moves.
   - **Speed** — how fast the object moves; this naturally **connects** to the force-specific settings.
 - **FORCE MODE SETTINGS** - used only by Force